sgorgun/converter-composition/README.md

 </summary>

-- Implement [Transformer](TransformerDictionaryComposition/Transformer) class whose `Transform` instance method converts real number to its "in words" string representations in any given language.
+- Implement [Transformer](TransformerDictionaryComposition/Transformer.cs) class whose `Transform` method converts real number to its "in words" string representations in any given language.
-    **Requirement**: The `Transformer` class should be manage the lifetime of the object of the `Charts Dictionary` class, but do it with an additional abstraction, the factory class.
+    **Requirement**: The `Transformer` class should be manage the lifetime of the `Charts Dictionary` class object, but do it with an additional abstraction, the factory class.
     Use for the solution following type system:
     - [Сharacter](TransformerDictionaryComposition/Сharacter) enum - an enumeration consists of a set of words for all characters that a real number can contains.
     - [CharsDictionary](TransformerDictionaryComposition/CharsDictionary) class - presents the dictionary of correspondences of the number characters to their word analogs in given language.
-    - [ICharsDictionaryFactory](TransformerDictionaryComposition/ICharsDictionaryFactory) interface - presents the factory of the dictionary of dictionary of correspondences of characters to their word analogs in given language.
+    - [ICharsDictionaryFactory](TransformerDictionaryComposition/ICharsDictionaryFactory) interface - presents the factory of dictionary of correspondences of characters to their word analogs in given language.

 - Implement [ResourceCharsDictionaryFactory](ResourcesDictionaryFactory/ResourceCharsDictionaryFactory) class that presents the dictionary of correspondences of the number characters to their word analogs in several languages (english, german, russian).
     - To support several languages use [resources files](https://docs.microsoft.com/en-us/dotnet/core/extensions/work-with-resx-files-programmatically).
-    - Study generated code of the [Dictionary.Designer] file(ResourcesDictionaryFactory/Resources/Dictionary.Designer.cs).
+    - Study generated code of the [Dictionary.Designer](ResourcesDictionaryFactory/Resources/Dictionary.Designer.cs) file.
     - Add resources files to [Resources](ResourcesDictionaryFactory/Resources) folder if it necessary.
     - Fill the contents of the resource files according to the specific language.

 - Run [unit и mock tests](TransformerCompositionAndAggregation.Tests/TransformerDictionaryComposition)

 </details>

-- _Discuss defference between composition and aggregation with your trainer, if you work in a regular group._
+- _Discuss this question and your answer with your trainer, if you work in a regular group._
+    - What is defference between composition and aggregation?